webcontact/profairs-api-docs/source/includes/_hall_planning.md

 It is possible that no stand proposal is made.
 In this case the response code `200` will be returned.
 This happens under the following conditions:

 - There is already a stand with the identical stand number.
+- If the hall id was given, the stand has to exist in the same hall.

 ### Request Body